fyd113/team163/README.md

 The output of this step is a geopandas object which can be stored and later become imported by Tableau as a Spatial object.

 ### E. Importing of Geopandas object to Tableau and Visualization
 After step D was performed, the output geopandas dataset was imported in Tableau as a Spatial object and the final dashboard was created.
-The Tableau file for this step is called
+The Tableau file for this step is called "House Hunting Dashboard_Final.twbx" and contains the visualization and dashboard for this tool.
+After the dashboard was built, it was published to Teablau Public which is the cloud environmen for deploying Tableau dashboards to the web.
+From there, an embedded link was obtained and used in creation of https://neighborhoodsearch.net webpage where our application can be used online!